-Avoid isolating yourself from loved ones; this is the time to go on the attack and reach out to someone you trust and do something together.
-There are many things you can do to prevent depression, and some of them are indulging in the simple pleasures in life, going out for a walk and some fresh air, and changing your thoughts to positive ones.
+Avoid isolating yourself from loved ones; this is the time to go on the attack, reach out to someone you trust, and do something together.
+There are many things you can do to prevent depression, and some of them are indulging in the simple pleasures of life, going out for a walk and some fresh air, and changing your thoughts to positive ones.

 For others, depression may be more of a serious matter, and if that´s you, you need to talk to your doctor about medical treatment.
 There is no other way around it.
 Get the help you need and bounce back stronger than before.